Pandyhubber/HistoryNotesPro/README.md

 📝 History Notes Pro

-A lightweight, efficient tool for capturing and organizing your history notes.
+A lightweight, distraction-free tool for capturing and organizing your history notes.

-🚀 How to Use This as a Desktop App (.exe)
+🚀 Turn It Into a Desktop App (.exe)

-Follow these simple steps to turn the source code into a clickable application for your Windows computer.
+Follow this simple guide to convert the project into a standalone Windows application:

-Step 1: Install Python
+🧩 Step 1 — Install Python

-Go to python.org and download the latest version for Windows.
-Crucial: When installing, check the box that says "Add Python to PATH" before clicking Install.
+Download Python from python.org

+⚠️ Important: أثناء التثبيت، تأكد من تفعيل خيار
+“Add Python to PATH”

-Step 2: Download the Code
+📦 Step 2 — Download the Project
-Click the green Code button at the top of this GitHub page and select Download ZIP.
+Click the green Code button on this page
+Select Download ZIP
-Extract the ZIP file to a folder on your Desktop.
-Step 3: Open the Terminal
+Extract the ZIP file somewhere easy (like your Desktop) 💻 Step 3 — Open Command Prompt in the Folder
-Open your folder containing notes.py.
+Open the folder containing notes.py
-Click on the Address Bar at the top of the folder window, type cmd, and press Enter.
-A black window will open.
+Click the address bar at the top
+Type cmd and press Enter
-Step 4: Install the Converter
+⚙️ Step 4 — Install PyInstaller

-In the Command Prompt window, type this command and press Enter:
+Run this command:

 pip install pyinstaller
-Step 5: Create the .exe
+🏗 Step 5 — Build the App

-Type this final command and press Enter:
+Convert the script into an .exe:

 pyinstaller --onefile --windowed notes.py
-Step 6: Locate Your App
+📂 Step 6 — Find Your App
-Once the process finishes, you will see a new folder named dist.
-Open it, and you will find notes.exe.
-You can now move this file anywhere (like your Desktop) and run it!
+Open the newly created dist folder
+You’ll find notes.exe inside
+Move it anywhere and run it 🎉

-🛠 Features & Shortcuts
+✨ Features & Shortcuts
-Feature	Details
-Auto-Save	Triggers 1sec. after typing stops if >5 chars changed.
+🚀 Feature	💡 What It Does
-Manual Save	Ctrl + S — Force-save with a discrete "Saved" popup.
+Auto-Save	Saves automatically after 1 second of inactivity (if changes > 5 characters) Manual Save	Ctrl + S — Save instantly with a subtle confirmation Search	Ctrl + F — Quickly find any note
-Portable	Notes are stored in notes_vault.db in the same folder as the app.
-Search	Ctrl + F — Instantly find specific entries within your history notes.
-Timestamp	Ctrl + T — Inserts a current date and time stamp into your note.
+Timestamp	Ctrl + T — Insert current date & time Portable	Stores data in notes_vault.db (same folder as the app) Clean UI	Minimal, distraction-free interface
-Clean UI	Designed for high-focus note-taking without distractions.
-⚠️ Warning: If you delete the .db file, all your notes will be lost!
+⚠️ Important Warning

+[!CAUTION]
+Deleting notes_vault.db will permanently erase all your notes.
+There is no recovery.

-💡 Pro-Tip
+💡 Pro Tip

-To share your notes with another computer, copy both notes.exe and notes_vault.db together.
+Want to move your notes to another computer?

+👉 Just copy:

+notes.exe
+notes_vault.db

+Keep them in the same folder, and everything will work instantly.